Space-bounded quantum state testing via space-efficient quantum singular value transformation: Preliminaries

 We now turn our attention to \textit{one-sided} bounded-error unitary quantum space $\RQUSPACE[s(n)]$ and $\coRQUSPACE[s(n)]$ for $s(n) \geq \Omega(\log{n})$.
 These complexity classes were first introduced by Watrous~\cite{Wat01} and have been further discussed in~\cite{FR21}.
 We proceed with the definitions: \begin{itemize} \item $\RQUSPACE[s(n),a(n)]\coloneqq\BQUSPACE[s(n),a(n),0]$; \item $\coRQUSPACE[s(n),b(n)]\coloneqq\BQUSPACE[s(n),1,b(n)]$. \end{itemize} Note that $\RQUSPACE[s(n),a(n)]$ and $\coRQUSPACE[s(n),b(n)]$ can achieve error reduction, as shown in~\cite{Wat01} or our space-efficient QSVT-based construction in~\Cref{subsec:BQUL-error-reduction}.
 We define

 to represent one-sided bounded-error unitary quantum space, as well as logspace counterparts

-\begin{remark}[\RQUL{} and \coRQUL{} are gateset-dependent] We observe that changing the gateset in space-efficient Solovay-Kitaev theorem~\cite{vMW12} can cause errors, revealing the \textit{gateset-dependence} of unitary quantum space classes with one-sided bounded-error.
+\begin{remark}[\RQUL{} and \coRQUL{} are gateset-dependent] We observe that changing the gateset using the space-efficient Solovay--Kitaev theorem~\cite{vMW12} can cause errors, revealing the \textit{gateset-dependence} of unitary quantum space classes with one-sided bounded-error.
 To address this issue, we adopt a larger gateset $\mathcal{G}$ for $\RQUSPACE[s(n)]$ and $\coRQUSPACE[s(n)]$, which includes any single-qubit gates whose amplitudes can be computed in deterministic $O(s(n))$ space. \end{remark}